tekunotri/solarlighthud-redux/readme.md

 * Reintroduced the doors.
 The 3D models are replaced with 2D assets and custom animations.
 * New "round begins" text for Casual mode (replaces the 3D sign model that appears on round start).
-* New post-game summary screen for Casual mode.
+* New post-game summary screen for Casual mode, including the map vote.
+* Choosing preferred maps in the menu is now fullscreen and easier to navigate.
+* Moved Casual rank display to the Stats screen.
+Thanks to DarSitam for letting me "borrow"...